Fred T. Long: College coaching career

 Long's college football coaching career spanned 45 years, from 1921 to 1965.
 During that long career his teams captured several conference championships and at least a share of three black college football national championships in 1928, 1932, and 1945.
 During that same period he also served as athletic director for the colleges he worked for and often coached every sport those schools offered including track, baseball, basketball, tennis, and golf.
 He was elected to the presidency of the Southwestern Athletic Conference (SWAC) on three occasions.
-Long began his football coaching career at Paul Quinn College from 1921 to 1922, then continued at Wiley College located in Marshall, Texas from 1923 to 1947.
-He coached at Prairie View A&M University in 1948 and at Texas College from 1949 to 1955 before return to Wiley for a second stint that lasted from 1956 to 1965.
-His overall record in 45 years as college football head coach was 227–151–31.
+Long began his football coaching career at Paul Quinn College from 1921 to 1922, then continued at Wiley College located in Marshall, Texas, from 1923 to 1947.
+He coached at Prairie View A&M University in 1948 and at Texas College from 1949 to 1954.
+Long was fired from his post at Texas College in 1955 and succeeded by Vincent M. Gaines.
+In the fall of 1955, Long was working for the University Life Insurance Company of Dallas.

+Long returned to Wiley in 1956 as head football coach and athletic director.
+His second stint there that lasted from 1956 to 1965.
+Long's overall record in 44 years as college football head coach was 224–145–31.

-In 1925, Long helped inaugurate the State Fair Classic during the State Fair of Texas matching his Wiley Wildcat team against Langston University each year until 1929 when Langston was replaced by Prairie View.
-The game was always on Negro Day of the state fair and soon was drawing in excess of 20,000 fans to the Cotton Bowl (stadium).
+In 1925, Long helped inaugurate the State Fair Classic during the State Fair of Texas matching his Wiley Wildcat team against the Langston Lions each year until 1929 when Langston was replaced by Prairie View.
+The game was always on Negro Day of the state fair and soon was drawing in excess of 20,000 fans to the Cottom Bowl.
 In 1948, after Long had left Wiley and was at Prairie View, he was honored at half-time of the game and given a Buick automobile by members of the Fred Long Anniversary committee to celebrate his then 25 years of coaching in the Southwestern Conference.

 On November 11, 1961, Long, with 215 coaching victories at the time, coached Wiley against Southern, led by Ace Mumford, who had 232 coaching victories, in the first known college football match-up in which both coaches had over 200 victories.
 Long's Wiley team won, 21–19.

-During his long tenure at Wiley, Long also served as athletic director.
-The Fred Thomas Long Student Union building there is named in his honor.
+The Fred Thomas Long Student Union building at Wiley is named in his honor.

 Honors and death

 In 1962, Long was inducted into the National Association of Intercollegiate Athletics Hall of Fame.
+He died of a heart attack, on March 23, 1966, near Tyler, Texas.

-He became a charter member of the Millikin University Athletic Hall of Fame in 1970, the Texas Black Sports Hall of Fame in 1996 and Southwestern Athletic Conference Hall of Fame in 2001.
-On January 11, 2010, Fred T. Long was posthumously honored with the American Football Coaches Association (AFCA) 2009 Trailblazer Award.
+Long became a charter member of the Millikin University Athletic Hall of Fame in 1970, the Texas Black Sports Hall of Fame in 1996 and Southwestern Athletic Conference Hall of Fame in 2001.
+On January 11, 2010, he was honored with the American Football Coaches Association (AFCA)'s 2009 Trailblazer Award.

-Long died on March 23, 1966 in Texas.